Our evidence-based analysis of Rhodiola Rosea features

-Neuroprotectivity and Treatment of Neurodegenerative Disease
+Neuroprotection and Treatment of Neurodegenerative Diseases

 Not only do these enzymes protect neurons against oxidative damage and extend cell life, but they also represent a potential treatment for neurodegenerative disorders like Parkinson’s disease, which is characterized by major oxidative stress and neuronal damage.

 Other Potential Health Benefits

-How it Works
+How It Works

 Rhodiola is also believed to expedite the intra-brain movement of monoamines and other neurochemical messenger substances, improving processing and reaction time.

-Higher doses have not been shown to be toxic but may be ineffective, and many users find that taking rhodiola in a cycle rather than continuously is the best way to prevent a tolerance from forming.
+Higher doses have not been shown to be toxic but may be ineffective, and many users find that taking rhodiola in a cycle rather than continuously is the best way to prevent tolerance from forming.

 Consult your doctor before taking rhodiola if you’ve been prescribed drugs to lower blood sugar or treat diabetes; medicine for the treatment of high or low blood pressure; CNS depressants or stimulants; anti-depressants, including MAOIs and SSRIs; sedatives; heart regulating drugs; and antibiotics.

 There is insufficient data on how rhodiola affects infants and children, so it is advised for use by adults only.
-Pregnant or nursing women should not take rhodiola.

 Where to Buy